-- 8. What is the role of electronegativity in forming bonds? - 9.
-What is the relationship between molecular structure (shape) and function? - 10.
-What is a molecular mimic?
-(Review Figure 2.16 for the example of endorphin and morphine). - 11.
+8. What is the relationship between molecular structure (shape) and function?

+- 9. What is a molecular mimic?
+(Review Figure 2.16 for the example of endorphin and morphine). - 10.
 Describe what a chemical reaction is in terms of reactants, products and equilibrium.